Actinium-project/ln-plugin-pony/README.md

 ### Running

 By default the code contains various `debug`outputs that go to **stderr**, because **stdin** and **stdout** must not be used as the daemon uses them to communicate with the plugin.
-If you don't want to see those diagnose messages simply mute Debugger's [print function](https://github.com/Actinium-project/ln-plugin-pony/blob/master/plugin.pony#L26) function.
+If you don't want to see those diagnose messages simply mute Debugger's [print function](https://github.com/Actinium-project/ln-plugin-pony/blob/master/plugin.pony#L26).

 ### Problems